UltraSR: Spatial Encoding is a Missing Key for Implicit Image Function-based Arbitrary-Scale Super-Resolution: Methods

 \subsection{Network details}

-The overall network structure of \mname{} is shown in Figure~\ref{fig:network}.
-Besides the spatial encoding and the coordinate fusion, we also add residual links in MLP (ResMLP) to further strengthen its ability to generate the image's high-frequency part.
-The detailed structure of our residual MLP follows the convention in ~\cite{resnet, srresnet, biggan}, in which hidden features with the same dimension are connected between every two layers before activation (see Figure~\ref{fig:resmlp}).
+Besides the spatial encoding and the coordinate fusion, we add residual links in MLP, forming up residual-MLP (ResMLP) to strengthen its ability to generate images with fine SR details.
+The structure of our ResMLP follows the convention in ~\cite{resnet, srresnet, biggan}, in which hidden features are skip-connected between every two layers before activation (see Figure~\ref{fig:resmlp}).
 We have noticed that the residual link can help the network restore images with high fidelity.
-It frees the network from processing low-frequency information by passing them directly to a later layer.
-Besides, we also adopt the same feature unfold, local ensembling, and cell decoding strategies mentioned in ~\cite{liif}.
-We will show results and comparisons on our \mname{} with more details in the next session.
+It frees the network from processing low-frequency information by passing them directly to the latter layers.
+Besides, we also adopt the same feature unfolds, local ensembling, and cell decoding mentioned in ~\cite{liif}.
+We will show results and comparisons on \mname{} and prior works in the next session.